RitmicOfficial/website/README.md

-# My First Web Page
+#First Web Page

-This is a simple web page created with HTML.
+This is a simple web page created.
-It shows a title, a heading, and a short paragraph.